 For a growing number of investors, cryptocurrency is not only the future of money, but also an attractive and potentially profitable investment asset, though highly risky and volatile.
 Bitcoin has become the public’s most visible and popular cryptocurrency and it is also among the oldest, having first emerged in 2009.
 Over one year, the market capitalization for Bitcoin has increased enormously, from around $7.16 billion in May 2016 to $27.9 billion today.
 As the price of Bitcoin has risen over the last year or so has the confidence among investors, including retirement account investors.

 The process of buying cryptocurrency is still somewhat unclear for a lot of people.
 It’s not a stock or a traditional investment.
-For most people in the U.S., Coinbase would be the easiest option to buy cryptocurrency, such as Bitcoin, Ethereum, or Litecoin.
+For most people in the U.S., Gemini would be the easiest option to buy cryptocurrency, such as Bitcoin, Ethereum, or Litecoin.
 After verifying the account, the investor can add a number of payment methods including credit or debit cards, U.S. bank accounts, or even wire transfers of funds.
 Cryptocurrency transactions are not anonymous and the identify of the currency owner can be traced back to a real-world identity.

 As a cryptocurrency, Bitcoin is generated through the process of “mining” – essentially using your computer’s processing power to solve complex algorithms called “blocks.”
 One can buy and sell Bitcoin on an exchange, much like a physical currency exchange, converting wealth from Bitcoin to US dollars to other national currencies, back to dollars or Bitcoin.
 And that’s how money is made.

 Tax-Treatment of Buying Cryptocurrency with Non-Retirement Funds